Luffyyy/SataniaBotNext/README.md

 </div>

 Port of [SataniaBot](https://github.com/Pizzacus/SataniaBot) to the new Discord.js library.
 A lot of code will be based of the original code, I don't have time to fully rewrite it.

+Credit goes to @Pizzacus for most of the code.